-When an application for registration is refused by the Assistant Registrar, in some circumstances, it is possible to appeal that decision.
-If you decide to appeal, it will be reviewed by an independent panel
+When an application for registration is refused by the Assistant Registrar, in some circumstances, it’s possible to appeal that decision.
+If you decide to appeal, it’ll be reviewed by an independent panel called a ‘Registration Appeal Panel’.

 Making an appeal

-Once the Assistant Registrar has reviewed and made a decision on your application, you’ll receive a decision letter within 5 days of the decision being made.
+Once the Assistant Registrar has considered and made a decision on your application, you’ll usually receive your decision letter within five days of the decision being made.

-If your application is refused by the Assistant Registrar, you’ll receive the following information from your case officer:
+If your application is refused by the Assistant Registrar, you’ll receive the following information:

-- A decision letter - This will explain why your application has been refused.
-It will provide you with 28 days to appeal, and give you a specific date by which you must send your appeal to us.
+- A decision letter - This’ll explain why your application has been refused.
+In the letter, we’ll let you know that you’ll have 28 days to appeal the Assistant Registrar’s decision and give you a specific date by when you must send your notice of appeal to us.

-- Guidance on how to appeal - So we can accept your appeal it must meet certain criteria, in order for it to be valid, and these requirements are set in our legislation.
-This guidance gives you all the information you need to make a valid appeal.
+- Guidance on how to appeal - So we can accept your appeal, it must meet certain criteria in order for it to be ‘valid’.
+The requirement for this criteria is set in our legislation.
+This guidance document gives you all the information that you’ll need to make a valid appeal.

-- Appeal pro forma - To help you make a valid appeal, we have put together a template for you to use.
-Using this is the simplest way to make sure you submit a valid appeal
+- Appeal proforma - To help you make a ‘valid’ appeal, we’ve put together a proforma (template) for you to use.
+Using this proforma is the simplest way to make sure you provide a notice of appeal that’s valid.

 Appeal resolutions

 Sometimes appeals can be resolved before a hearing takes place.
-If you provide new information with or after your Notice of Appeal, this will be considered and we’ll assess whether it might change our position about your appeal.
+If you provide new information with your notice of appeal, or after you've submitted it, we’ll carefully consider it.

-We’ll look at the reasons given by the Assistant Registrar when they made their decision against your new information.
-If your new information could make a difference to the original decision, we’ll refer the case to the Assistant Registrar for them to consider it.
+We’ll look at the reasons given by the Assistant Registrar when they made their original decision.
+We’ll then consider whether your new information may result in a different decision if the Assistant Registrar was reviewing it anew.
+If we think it may, we’ll send it to the Assistant Registrar for them to consider it.
 If the Assistant Registrar decides that the new information sufficiently addresses their original concerns and now satisfies them that you’re capable of safe and effective practice, they can decide that they no longer wish to defend your appeal.
 This is called ‘conceding’ the appeal.

-When a decision is taken by the Assistant Registrar to concede your appeal, you’ll be notified of this and given options on what to do next.
-In some instances, this would mean that your case could be resolved without it being considered by a Registration Appeal Panel, but not always.
+If a decision is taken by the Assistant Registrar to concede your appeal, you’ll be notified of this and given options on what to do next.
+In some instances, this may mean that your appeal could be conceded without it being considered by a Registration Appeal Panel, but not always.

 The appeal process

-Once you have submitted a valid appeal, we’ll acknowledge this within 5 working days.
-We’ll write to let you know who your case officer is and give you a bit more information about the process.
+Once you’ve submitted a valid notice of appeal, we’ll acknowledge it within five working days.
+When we acknowledge your notice of appeal, we’ll let you know who your case officer is and give you more information about the process.

-We try to list an appeal for a hearing within 3 to 6 months from receiving the Notice of appeal.
-We try to list our appeals as quickly as we can, but this can depend on a number of factors such as any additional information we may need to obtain, the availability of a hearing panel, and your availability.
+We try to list appeals as quickly as we can, but this can depend on a number of factors such as any additional information we may need to obtain, the availability of a hearing panel, and your availability.
+Typically, we try to list an appeal within three to six months from receiving the Notice of appeal.